chrisdoc/thesis/thesis.md

 By querying the Senderkataster with the research area, the system can get the transmitting power.
-However, the Senderkataster is a voluntary project and relies on the data provided mobile network operators.
-This has the disadvantage that every cell site of a network operator is listed in the Senderkataster.
+However, the Senderkataster is a voluntary project and relies on the data provided by mobile network operators.
+This has the disadvantage that not every cell site of a network operator is listed in the Senderkataster.

 ##### Data Extraction